 Satkovich first considered setting up a backup server at his or an employee’s home.
 The risks in this approach—from physical damage to the server, to a fire or other disaster at the house, to maintaining security and control—quickly ruled it out.

-Recognizing the need for an endpoint strategy where each device is backed up continuously to an offsite, business-grade backup solution, Satkovich and his team evaluated CrashPlan for Small Business along with two other top-rated backup brands.
+Recognizing the need for a data loss protection strategy where each device is backed up continuously to an offsite, business-grade destination, Satkovich and his team evaluated CrashPlan for Small Business along with two other top-rated solutions.

 After spending a full week investigating the strengths of each solution, CrashPlan for Small Business emerged as the hands-down winner.
 Seamless OS integration was a huge advantage for the company’s Mac users, and CrashPlan’s second-to-none security inspired total confidence for Satkovich.